cellplatform/platform-0.2.0/README.md

 The topologically sorted option (`--topo`) shows the build order used when running the compiler over each module (global `yarn build`).

-Here the usage of the term "compiler" flexibly maps to any kind of code transpiling, from bundling through to binary compilation outputs (eg, rust/wasm).
+Here the usage of the term "compiler" flexibly maps to any kind of code transpiling activity, from module bundling through to binary compilation (eg, rust/wasm).

 <p>&nbsp;</p>